MattMulligan/ExData_Plotting1/README.md

 ## Instructions / Notes
-this is my github repository for the week 1 assignment of exploritory data analysis I have uploaded 4 plot PNG files described in the assingment instructions, as well as R files to recreate all of them the R files will download and unzip the required data for the plots, so as long as you have internet access the scripts will run
+this is my github repository for the week 1 assignment of exploritory data analysis.

+I have uploaded 4 plot PNG files described in the assingment instructions, as well as R files to recreate all of them.

+the R files will download and unzip the required data for the plots, so as long as you have internet access the scripts will run